Corn Moonshine – Basis for Homemade Bourbon

 Corn Brew Recipe

-1. Heat up water to 122°F/50°C. It’s better to use water bath thanks to which the mash will not burn and controlling the temperature will be easier.
+1. Heat up water to 122°F/50°C. It’s better to use water bath thanks to which the mash will not burn and controlling the temperature will be easier or any other brewing kettle.
 The operating principle of this simple construction is shown in the photo.

 You need to put a large cooking pot on a stove, then put smaller one on top of it.
 We’ll cook corn mash in it.
 Pour 1.5 gl/6 liters of water in the smaller pot and fill the bigger pot with water up to 2/3 of its volume.